malishav/OSCOAP/draft-selander-ace-object-security-05.md

 {: #oscoap-ex title="Sketch of OSCOAP"}
 {: artwork-align="center"}

 OSCOAP provides protection of CoAP payload, certain options, and header fields, as well as a secure binding between CoAP request and response messages, and freshness of requests and responses.

-OSCOAP may be used in constrained settings, where DTLS cannot be supported.
+It may be used in extremely constrained settings, where DTLS cannot be supported.
 Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{appendix-d}}.

 The message protection provided by OSCOAP can alternatively be applied to payload only of individual messages.
 We call this object security of content (OSCON) and it is defined in {{mode-payl}}.
-OSCON targets the requirements in Sections 3.3 - 3.5 of {{I-D.hartke-core-e2e-security-reqs}}.